ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ## Introduction

 This document represents the expected behavior of an "honest validator" with respect to Phase 0 of the Ethereum 2.0 protocol.
-This document does not distinguish between a "node" (ie. the functionality of following and reading the beacon chain) and a "validator client" (ie. the functionality of actively participating in consensus).
+This document does not distinguish between a "node" (i.e. the functionality of following and reading the beacon chain) and a "validator client" (i.e. the functionality of actively participating in consensus).
 The separation of concerns between these (potentially) two pieces of software is left as a design decision that is out of scope.

 A validator is an entity that participates in the consensus of the Ethereum 2.0 protocol.
 This is an optional role for users in which they can post ETH as collateral and verify and attest to the validity of blocks to seek financial returns in exchange for building and securing the protocol.
 This is similar to proof of work networks in which a miner provides collateral in the form of hardware/hash-power to seek returns in exchange for building and securing the protocol.